hpoisner/iliner/README.rst

 Required Arguments:
   -ilash      This determines the module.
   --sample SAMPLE, -s SAMPLE    Location of the Sample File.
 This should be in PLINK format.
-  -hp HAPLOTYPE, --haps HAPLOTYPE   Location of the Haplotype File.
+  --haps HAPLOTYPE, -hp HAPLOTYPE,   Location of the Haplotype File.
 This should be in PLINK format and should be phase.

-  or

-  -v VCF, --VCF VCF   Location of the VCF.
+  --VCF VCF, -v VCF    Location of the VCF.
 This should phased and in standard genotype format.
-  -gm GENETICMAP, --genetic_map GENTICMAP     Location of the genetic map.
+  --genetic_map GENTICMAP, -gm GENETICMAP     Location of the genetic map.
 This should be for the same build as the genotype files.
-  -i ILASH, --ilash ILASH       Location of the ilash executable.
+  --ilash ILASH, -i ILASH       Location of the ilash executable.
-  -op PREFIX, --outfile_prefix Prefix   P   athway for the output file with prefix.
+  --outfile_prefix Prefix, -op PREFIX    Pathway for the output file with prefix.

 Optional Argument:
-  -ni, --no_indel   This will remove indels.
+  --no_indel, -ni    This will remove indels.

 The IBD depth module should use a file that contains iLASH results for all of the chromosomes of interest.